j0xhn/VoC/posts/everythingIsNothing.md

 I could talk in circles all day, but find the language of math helpful in illustrating the connections of how I get to the statement “everything is nothing” as long as we share a common understanding of a few things, principally that God is love.

-In mathematics you can easily go down this path:/ a=b/ b=c/ a=c
+In mathematics you can easily go down this path:<br>
+a=b/
+b=c/
+a=c